spacex-libera/spacex-libera.github.io/CODE_OF_CONDUCT.md

 The use/change of nicks with inflammatory words (swearwords, etc) will not be permitted, including users that join and idle within the channel.

-Behavior forbidden by Libera.Chat network policy ( https://libera.chat/policies ) is banned in this channel.
+Behavior forbidden by Libera.Chat <a name="https://libera.chat/policies">network policy</a> ( https://libera.chat/policies ) is banned in this channel.

 Followers engaging in bad faith interactions will asked or removed at the discretion of the channel operators.